T: +44 (0)7798925695

 T: +353 (0) 87 338 6005

-Bedwyr Williams is originally from St Asaph and now based in Caernafon.
+Bedwyr Williams is originally from St Asaph and is now based in Caernafon.
 He is widely recognised as one of Wales’ most significant contemporary artists and represented Wales in the Venice Biennale in 2013 with his installation ‘The Starry Messenger’.
 He works across a range of mediums in both gallery and public art settings, often employing wry humour and surrealism to explore culture through a different lens.
-For this project, he will be working closely with Contemporary Art Society, a consultancy specialising in support and delivery of public art projects.
-Bedwyr says:
+For this project, he has worked closely with the Contemporary Art Society, a consultancy specialising in support and delivery of public art projects.
+Bedwyr says: ‘As an artist I like turning to stories and myths for my inspiration and what I really enjoy is working with these tales in a playful relatable way’

 “I’m interested in objects that invite communities to become active participants to make the artwork whole.
 I want people to become fully engaged in the artwork, doing the little things to bring the artwork to life, forgetting themselves and their daily concerns for a few hours.
 St David’s last words were “Gwnewch y pethau bychain” or “Do the little things.”
 This ethos has guided the development of my proposal which is founded on the story of St David and St Aidan and steeped in the magic and history of these two intertwined locations”.